Immanuel-C/ILog/docs/src/frontPage.md

 ![Example Output](images/frontPageExample.png)

+# Important Stuff You Should Know About

 Note that the color of the output maybe different because of the theme of your terminal and other factors!

+Also note that if your compiler doesn't automatically define ```NDEBUG``` when compiling with optomization on, please define this as ILog depeneds on this define to know when you are not compiling in debug mode.